On Street Construction Permits

 - There is no cost or fee for the OSCP.

-- Please submit the OSCP one week prior to starting work.
+- Please submit the OSCP application a minimum of five (5) business days, prior to starting work.

 - Fill out the top half of the permit (up to and including the ‘Depth of Construction’) and provide contact information for the field supervisor.